UAce/UAce.github.io/_posts/2021-03-24-init-vs-systemd-what-is-an-init-daemon.md

 exit 0
 ```

 You can read about chkconfig in the [man page](https://linux.die.net/man/8/chkconfig).
 Essentially, it defines in which run-level your service should be run.
-Once you have the script, you can use the `service` command to start, stop, and restart your service.
+Once you have your script, you can use the `service` command to start, stop, and restart your service.

 ## What is Systemd?
 Systemd (system daemon) is an init daemon used by modern systems and starts system services in parallel which remove unnecessary delays and speeds up the initialization process.
 What do I mean by parallel?
 Systemd uses Unit Dependencies to define whether a service **wants/requires** other services to run successfully, and Unit Order to define whether a service needs other services to be started **before/after** it.